-CAUSES OF HIGHER ORDER ABERRATIONS
+HIGHER ORDER ABERRATIONS

 These visual symptoms occur when some irregularity in the lens, cornea, or other part of the eye interferes with the normal passage and refraction of light.
 Cataracts sufferers, for instance, typically see halos around automobile headlights at night.
 Other aberrations may include starburst patterns, poor night vision, blurring of images, and uncomfortable glare.

 What Is Hyperopia?